Calculate Your Actual Shredding Costs

 - Self-shredded material tossed into the trash only tells the thief what to take

-- Employees don’t like to use shredders and often opt to toss documents in the trash or allow them to pile up next to the shredder
+- Employees don’t like to use shredders.
+They often opt to toss documents in the trash or allow them to pile up next to the shredder

 - Shredding yourself provides no record of compliance